RiyaParikh0112/Unpaired-Image-Translation/README.md

 The model Architecture is compromised of two generator models.
 1. One generator (Generator-A) for training images for the first domain.(Domain-A)
 2. Second generator(Generator-B)for generating images for the second domain (Domain-B)

+The generator model performs **Image translation**

+Domain A -> Generator B -> Domain B \
+Domain B -> Generator A -> Domain A

+- There is a corresponding discriminator model for every generator.

+The first discriminator model (Discriminator-A) takes real images form Domain-A and generated images from Generator-A and **predict whether they are real/fake** and likewise from Discriminator-B.

+-Domain-A -> Discriminator-A -> [Real/Fake]\
+-Domain-B -> Generator-A -> Discriminator-A -> [Real/Fake]\
+-Domain-B -> Discriminator-B -> [Real/Fake]\
+-Domain-A -> Generator-B -> Discriminator-B -> [Real/Fake]

+**Training is done in adversial zero-sum process** which means the generator learn to better fool the discriminator and the discriminator learns to better detect the fake images.\

+The generator models are regularized not just to create new images in target domain, but instead translate more reconstructed versions of input images from source domain.
+This is acheived by using generated images as input to the corresponding generator model and comparing the output image to the original images. **Passing an image through both the generators is called Cycle.** Together each pair od generator models are trained to better produce the original source image, reffered to as *cycle consistency*.

+- Domain-B -> Generator-A -> Domain-A -> Generator-B ->Domain-B
+- Domain-A -> Generator-B -> Domain-B -> Generator-A -> Domain-A